-Don’t waste the reader’s time on information that doesn’t relate to the specific job.
-If your past position isn’t a perfect fit for the opportunity but there were elements of this new position in what you did, focus on that.
-Think of the 80/20 rule: Spend 80 percent of your bullets focusing on the direct relationship and 20 percent on supporting information.
-You want to build rapport and allow the readers to see you in this role, so make it easy for them and speak directly to what they’re looking for based on your experience.
+Your resume should only contain information that is relevant to the job you are applying for.
+If your previous position wasn’t an exact match for this new opportunity but there were some aspects of the new role in what you did before, focus on those.
+The 80/20 rule suggests that you should spend 80 percent of your time focusing on the main relationship and 20 percent on supporting information.
+You want to create rapport and let the readers see you in this role, so make it easy for them by speaking directly about what they’re hoping to find based on your experience.

-Stop right now, take out your resume, and after every single bullet point, write the words, “which resulted in” at the end, then finish the sentence.
-If you can’t describe how you added value in performing your duties, then they have no business on your resume.
+Immediately take out your resume and, after every single bullet point, write “which resulted in.”
+You need to be able to describe how you added value while performing your duties; if not, it has no place on your resume.